Similkameen Gold Rush

 In the 1880s, discovery of further placer diggings on the South Fork of the Similkameen River led to the Tulameen Gold Rush and the founding of Granite Creek and Tulameen.

+Despite ending nearly 200 years ago, locals often find small bits of gold and platinum in the Similkameen River where people panned.
+The water is murky and fish do not inhabit the river.